TravMurav/slbounce/README.md

 To test that slbounce can work on your device, run `sltest.efi` with an absolute path to your `tcblaunch.exe` file.
-(Get that file from your Windows distribution). `sltest.efi` will immediately try switching to EL2 and issue PSCI power off command right after.
-If your device powers off when you run this command, you can successfully switch to EL2.
+(Get that file from your Windows distribution). `sltest.efi` will immediately try switching to EL2 and draw a green line on top of the screen.
+If you see a green line on the screen, you can successfully switch to EL2.
 If your device reboots or hangs, there is some issue and SL was not successful.

 ```
 fs0:\> sltest.efi path\to\tcblaunch.exe